The Education of Millionaires

 Education and learning, on the other hand, are pretty underrated.

-Example: although pretty much everyone I talk to agrees that education and learning is what really matters, not many understand the very basics of a good education.
+Pretty much everyone I talk to agrees that education and learning is what really matters.
+But do we know how to learn?
+How to get educated?
 For example, the required humility to begin asking decent questions is something that no school teaches, although it is the very basis upon which all learning is based.

 A school degree and an education are more far apart than ever before.
 We need to turn this on its head.
 Because we spent millions on schooling, and almost nothing on education.